adilevin/hanoy-python/Readme.md

 ##What you will see

-You will see an animation of Hanoi Towers solution
+You will see an animation of Hanoi Towers solution.
+Use your mouse + right button to rotate the display.

 ![](snapshot.png)